 Courts in New York may enter summary judgment if, "upon all the papers and proof submitted, the cause of action or defence shall be established sufficiently" for the court to enter judgment as a matter of law in favour of any party.
 CPLR 3212.
+The motion must be denied "if any party shall show facts sufficient to require a trial of any issue of fact".
+Id.
 A court may also enter summary judgment in favour of the non-moving party without the need for a cross-motion.
-CPLR 3212(b).
+Id.